oclif/core/MIGRATION.md

 ## Configure the `topicSeparator`

-By default the `topicSeparator` is set to a colon (`:`) to maintain backwards compatibility with exiting CLIs.
-However, you can now set this to a space if you would like.
+By default, the `topicSeparator` is set to a colon (`:`) to maintain backwards compatibility with exiting CLIs.
+If you prefer, you can now set it to a space.

 For colons:
 ```json